Calexico Homecoming Brings Bulldogs to Campus - Calexico Chronicle

 This new way didn’t dampen Valerya’s joy.

-“I’ve been dreaming about this since my freshman year, and I’ve wanted to run for queen … now that I’m here it feels so surreal, and honestly, amazing,” said Valerya, who was crowned by her father, Oscar Campos, after she chose one of two identical boxes, one of which designated the winner of the title.
+“I’ve been dreaming about this since my freshman year, and I’ve wanted to run for queen … now that I’m here it feels so surreal, and honestly, amazing,” said Valerya, who was crowned by her father, Cesar Campos, after she chose one of two identical boxes, one of which designated the winner of the title.

 The changes to homecoming involved combining what under non-COVID circumstances would have been football homecoming and winter-basketball homecoming into a single, drive-through event in which a random draw — the aforementioned boxes — determined the queen.